Taipei EasyCard Guide: Taiwan’s Smart Card

 How To Check EasyCard Balance Taiwan

-The easiest way to perform an EasyCard balance check is to use ticket kiosks at metro centers.
+The easiest method is to use ticket kiosks at metro centers.

-Adjacent to every MRT service counter, you’ll see an EasyCard reader that displays your balance and transit history.
+Adjacent to every MRT service counter, you’ll see a smart card reader that displays your balance and transit history.

 You can also download an app like EasyWallet to check your balance anywhere.
 While the app is only in Chinese, it’s simple to navigate.
 All you need is a nickname for your card and your card’s number.